This is everything that I use to help me with my digital and work life. Most apps are available cross-platform.

 - Microsoft Sculpt Ergonomic keyboard with

-Rectangle for window management.
+Rectangle for window management (macOS only).
 I mostly use these 3 handy shortcuts:

 ctrl+alt+leftwill resize it to fill the left half size of your screen, ditto for the right size with

 ctrl+alt+enterwill expand the window to the maximum size.
 It’s like double-clicking on menu bar except it works for non-native apps (I’m looking at you, Slack).

 Dark Reader Browser extension that gives every webpage a “dark mode.”

 QLVideo Allows macOS to show thumbnails for file formats like Webm and MKV.
 Install it with

 Color Picker I use this trick to turn the hidden macOS color picker into its own app.